feed-in tariff frequently asked questions

 The term ‘deemed export’ is an industry term for estimated export.
 The Feed-in Tariff scheme pays generators for their total generation and for their deemed exported electricity.
 These are combined into one quarterly payment.

-For many generators, a domestic solar PV system for example, measuring the exact number of units of electricity exported to the grid is currently agreed by the government as unnecessary.
+At the moment, the government hasn’t said it’s necessary to measure the exact number of units of electricity exported to the grid.
 Instead, the amount of exported electricity will be ‘deemed’ based on the amount generated.
-For micro hydro systems the level of export is ‘deemed’ to be 75%.
-For all other technologies the level of export is ‘deemed’ to be 50% of total generation.
+For micro hydro systems this is 75% of the total generated.
+For all other technologies, including home solar panels, the level of export is ‘deemed’ to be 50% of total generation.

 Do I need an export meter?